December 1968 Radio-Electronics

 The two basic types are, of course, pnp and npn.
 Physical and electrical characteristics

-as two diodes wired back to back.
-In the pnp type the cathodes are tied together; in
+electrically as two diodes wired back to back.
+In the pnp type the cathodes are

-in both the diodes and the transistor symbol point in the same direction.
-Remember this
+that the arrows in both the diodes and the transistor symbol point in the same direction.

 Normal Circuit Parameters